Villa Epp

 1796 - 1866: Vom Herzen Jesu bis Königgrätz

 The period between the French Revolution and the Battle of Königgrätz in 1866 was a period of war.
 The monarchies of Europe, led by the Habsburgs, had declared war on the French Republic.
 Fears were rife that the motto of the Revolution "Liberté, Égalité, Fraternité" could spread across Europe.
 A young general named Napoleon Bonaparte was with his italienischen Armee advanced across the Alps as part of the coalition wars and met the Austrian troops there.
 It was not just a war for territory and power, it was a battle of systems.
-The Grande Armee of the revolutionary French Republic met the arch-Catholic Habsburgs.
+The Grande Armee of the revolutionary French Republic met the troops of the arch-Catholic Habsburgs.

-Tyrolean riflemen were involved in the fighting to defend the country's borders against the invading French.
-Companies such as the Höttinger Schützen, founded in 1796, faced the most advanced and best army in the world at the time.
-The Cult of the Sacred Heart, which still enjoys great popularity in Tyrol today, dates back to this time.
-In a hopeless situation, the Tyrolean troops renewed their covenant with the heart of Jesus to ask for protection.
-It was the abbot of Stams Monastery who petitioned the provincial estates to henceforth organise an annual "das Fest des göttlichen Herzens Jesu mit feierlichem Gottesdienst zu begehen, wenn Tirol von der drohenden Feindesgefahr befreit werde."
+Tyrolean riflemen were involved in the fighting to defend the country's borders against the advancing French.
+The strength of units like the Höttinger Schützen, formed in 1796, lay not in open field battles but in guerrilla warfare.
+They also had a secret weapon on their side against the most advanced and modern army of the time: the Sacred Heart.
+Since 1719, Jesuit missionaries had been travelling to the furthest side valleys and had successfully established the cult of the Sacred Heart as a unifying element in the fight against pagan customs and Protestantism.
+Now that they were facing the godless revolutionary French, who had declared war not only on the monarchy but also on the clergy, it was only logical that the Sacred Heart of Jesus would watch over the Tyrolean holy warriors in a protective capacity.
+In a hopeless situation, the Tyrolean troops renewed their covenant with the Heart of Jesus to ask for protection.
+Against all odds, the Tyrolean archers were successful in their defence.
+It was the abbot of Stams Abbey who petitioned the provincial estates to henceforth organise an annual "das Fest des göttlichen Herzens Jesu mit feierlichem Gottesdienst zu begehen, wenn Tirol von der drohenden Feindesgefahr befreit werde."
 Every year, the Sacred Heart celebrations were discussed and announced with great pomp in the press.
-Particularly in the 19th and early 20th centuries, they were an explosive mixture of popular superstition, Catholicism and national resentment against everything French and Italian.
-Alongside Cranach's Mother of Mercy, the depiction of the heart of Jesus is probably the most popular Christian motif in the Tyrolean region to this day and is emblazoned on the façades of countless houses.
+In the 19th and early 20th centuries in particular, they were an explosive mixture of popular superstition, Catholicism and national resentment against everything French and Italian.
+Countless soldiers entrusted their well-being to the heart of Jesus even in the technologised battlefield of the First World War and carried images of this symbol with them in the hail of grenades.
+Alongside Cranach's Mother of Mercy, the depiction of the Heart of Jesus is probably the most popular Christian motif in Tyrol to this day and is emblazoned on the façades of countless houses.

-In the war years of 1848, 1859 and 1866, the so-called Italian wars of unification.
-In the course of the 19th century, at the latest since 1848, there was a veritable national frenzy among young men.
+After the Napoleonic Wars, the Tyrolean borders remained quiet for around 30 years.
+This changed with the Italian Risorgimento, the national movement led by Sardinia-Piedmont and France.
+1848, 1859 and 1866 saw the so-called Italian wars of unification.
+In the course of the 19th century, at the latest since 1848, there was a veritable national frenzy among young men of the upper classes.
 Volunteer armies sprang up in all regions of Europe.
-Students and academics who came together in their associations, gymnasts, marksmen, all wanted to prove their new love of the nation on the battlefield and supported the official armies.
-Probably the most famous battle of the Wars of unification took place in Solferino near Lake Garda in 1859.
-Horrified by the bloody events, Henry Durant decided to found the Red Cross.
-The writer Joseph Roth described the events in the first pages of his classic book, which is well worth reading Radetzkymarsch.
+Students and academics who came together in their fraternities, gymnasts, marksmen, all wanted to prove their new love of the nation on the battlefield and supported the official armies.

 As a garrison town, Innsbruck was an important supply centre.
 After the Congress of Vienna, the Tyrolean Jägerkorps the k.k.
 Tiroler Kaiserjägerregiment an elite unit that was deployed in these conflicts.
 Volunteer units such as the Innsbruck academics or the Stubai Riflemen were fighting in Italy.
 The media fuelled the atmosphere away from the front line.
 The "Innsbrucker Zeitung" predigte in ihren Artikeln Kaisertreue und großdeutsch-tirolischen Nationalismus, wetterte gegen das Italienertum und Franzosen und pries den Mut Tiroler Soldaten.